Muhammad Abdel Moneim: Early life

 Prince Muhammad Abdul Moneim was born at the Montaza Palace, near Alexandria.
-His father Abbas II was the reigning Khedive and so Muhammad Abdul Moneim became heir apparent upon his birth and was given the title of Hereditary Prince.
+His father, Abbas II, was the reigning Khedive, so Prince Muhammad Abdul Moneim became heir apparent upon his birth and was given the title of Hereditary Prince.
 He was educated at Fribourg, Switzerland.
-Following the Ottoman Empire's entry into World War I, Muhammad Abdul Moneim's father Abbas II was deposed by Britain on 18 December 1914 for supporting the Ottomans in the War.
-His father was replaced on the throne by his uncle Hussein Kamel, bypassing Muhammad Abdul Moneim who was now demoted in the line of succession.
+Following the Ottoman Empire's entry into World War I, Muhammad Abdul Moneim's father, Khedive Abbas II, was deposed by Britain on 18 December 1914 for supporting the Ottomans in the War.
+His father was replaced on the throne by his uncle Hussein Kamel, bypassing Muhammad Abdul Moneim, who was now demoted in the line of succession.
 He was created His Highness in 1922.

+In 1927, he returned to then Kingdom of Egypt.
+In 1933, he and his cousin, Prince Youssouf Kamal, visited the United States and Canada.
 He served as President of the Egyptian Olympic Committee from 1934 until 1938.
+In 1938, he reportedly asked King Farouk for permission to marry Myzejen Zogu, sister of King Zog I of the Albanians.

-In 1939 he was appointed President of the Arab delegation to the Palestine Conference in London in 1939.
+In 1939 he was appointed President of the Arab delegation to the Palestine Conference in London.

 Regency

-Following the abdication of King Farouk, Muhammad Abdul Moneim served as Chairman of the Council of Egyptian Regency from 26 July 1952 to 18 June 1953 for the infant King Fuad II, being created Royal Highness in 1952.
+Following the abdication of King Farouk, Prince Muhammad Abdul Moneim served as Chairman of the Council of Egyptian Regency from 26 July 1952 to 18 June 1953 for the infant King Fuad II, being created Royal Highness in 1952.
 The regency came to an end when Major General Muhammad Naguib took power and declared Egypt a republic, ending the rule of the Muhammad Ali Dynasty.

+In December 1957, he was arrested for attempting to overthrow Nasser and return the monarchy.